 Learn to master new material efficiently so that you can adapt and succeed as job requirements change.

 Business Major Component

 As less-skilled job opportunities disappear due to automation, 'middle-skills' roles remain critical — and, according to employers, are increasingly hard to fill.
 By combining foundational business skills with industry-specific credential courses, the Foundry College Business Management Major prepares students to excel in a middle-skills management job.

 Analyzing and Conveying Information in Business

 This course provides a background in common types of business analyses, factors to consider when making decisions in a business context, and how to present decisions and arguments effectively.
 You'll learn to prepare business speeches and presentations, and practice writing effective memos and reports.

 You'll choose an industry credential pathway and complete foundational coursework specific to that credential.
 In addition, you'll develop a clear understanding of the industry’s context, opportunities, and challenges, and become familiar with the credential requirements and relevant future-proof roles.

-Building on their foundational credential coursework, students continue to build skills and knowledge as they work toward fulfilling the third-party credential requirements.
-At the conclusion of this course, students will complete a recognized, in-demand credential that will help them secure a rewarding and automation-resistant job.
+Building on your foundational credential coursework, you'll continue to build skills and knowledge as you work toward fulfilling the third-party credential requirements.
+At the conclusion of this course, you will be prepared to obtain a recognized, in-demand credential that will help you secure a rewarding and automation-resistant job.

 Thinking with Software

 Learn to work with datasets and use software tools such as spreadsheets, slideware, and word processing programs to solve business-related problems.
 Most importantly, you'll learn to use software to extend your own thinking—allowing you to leverage new knowledge and skills more effectively.

 From the Classroom to the Workplace

 This final synthesis course gives you an opportunity to apply the skills and knowledge you've gained to a real-world workplace scenario.
 You'll analyze challenges you've encountered in a current or past job, explain how your Foundry College coursework contributed to a better understanding of these situations, and create a plan for handling similar scenarios in the future.